 It’s the mini miracles, the small accomplishments and wins that get us to win the big ones.
 LeBron and Mike understand that it’s not about the video views, how many likes you get, how many contracts you land, or any of the other vanity metrics that strokes one’s ego.

 If we fall short in celebrating these mini miracles how can we expect to celebrate the big ones?

 Here are some ways that Great Performance Academy says you can celebrate small wins

 Establish habits which help you to make small wins every day. …

 Live in the present moment and acknowledge it. …

 Don’t pile pressure upon yourself.

 I want to hear from you.
-What are some ways you celebrate your mini miracles everyday?
+What are some ways you celebrate small wins everyday?
 Comment below.